turingschool/front-end-curriculum/projects/jet-fuel.md

 * A list of all of the folders of the site
 * For each URL, the user can see the date that the URL was added

+### Special Task

+On a separate dedicated git branch, open your server file.
+For each line of the server file, put a comment on the line that explains what the line below is doing.
+Be as explicit as necessary.

 ## Guidelines

 ### Server Side